 8. Keep Your Private Life Private!

 I know it’s tempting to just grab your laptop and work from your comfy bed all day.
-But then your private space and working space becomes one.
+But then your private space and working space become one.
 It’s harder for your brain to turn off and relax.

 Try to keep your work in a separate place.
 That doesn’t even have to be a separate room.
 Just a separate space will do.